NifleySnifley/Tinkerneering/about.markdown

 - **Problem solving**
   - Designed hardware and software solutions for embedded sensing and integration with existing systems using low-cost hardware despite limited resources and regulations.
   - Participated in multiple local and global computer science competitions including the Advent of Code.
 In 2021 I placed 2nd in our local Advent of Code competition.
 In 2022, I improved to 1st place as well as 2 finishes in the global top 100.
 In 2023, I improved yet again, placing 1st locally and somehow managed to get on the global leaderboard 5 times!

+### Other skills/experience:

+- Over 4 years of OnShape CAD experience
+- Firmware development on AVR (bare-metal), RP2040, ESP32 and assorted ARM microcontrollers
+- Experience using Fusion 360 for CAM & CNC manufacturing

 Please contact me at [{{ site.email }}](mailto:{{ site.email }}) for any inquiries, suggestions, or questions.
 I will try to get back to you as soon as possible :)